Types of Real Estate Fraud: What SFR, MFR, and MLS Operators Need to Be Preventing

 For SFR operators, the most common targets are deposits, rehab invoices, and acquisition closings.
 For MFR operators, centralized accounts payable teams and bulk rent transfers are particularly attractive to organized fraud rings.

 The financial impact is severe.
-According to NAR, losses from real estate wire fraud climbed from under $9 million in 2015 to approximately $446 million in 2022.
-Wire fraud tends to be xtreme in severity, six-figure losses are common, and recovery rates are low even when fraud is detected within hours.
+According to the FBI's Internet Crime Complaint Center, losses from real estate wire fraud climbed from under $9 million in 2015 to approximately $446 million in 2022.
+Wire fraud losses are often extreme in severity: six-figure losses are common, and recovery rates are low even when fraud is detected within hours.

 The fraud types above are not isolated incidents.
 They are recurring patterns that exploit the same structural vulnerabilities: publicly accessible listing data, platforms with minimal moderation, absentee ownership, and the difficulty of monitoring dozens of channels at once.

-Property Shield’s software includes a fraud detection system that runs continuously across rental marketplaces and social platforms, identifying fraudulent listings and automatically initiating a removal process.
+Property Shield's fraud detection system runs continuously across rental marketplaces and social platforms, identifying fraudulent listings and automatically initiating a removal process.
 Incident tracking gives operators visibility into physical threats in the areas where their properties are located, so they can take preventive action before an incident occurs.
 Automated data compliance monitoring closes the gap between MLS authority and MLS visibility.
-Together, these capabilities create the foundation that makes every other response faster and more effective.

 Making the real estate market safer does not depend on consumer awareness alone.
-It depends on how operators and MLS associations protect clients while also protecting portfolios and NOI.
+At the volume and speed these fraud types now operate, protecting portfolios and NOI depends on monitoring that runs continuously rather than reactively.